Providence Car Accident Lawyer

 Often, car accident cases are caused by someone’s poor driving or by hazardous conditions on the road.
-In either case, your lawyer will conduct an investigation, often calling upon accident reconstructionists and traffic safety experts to determine the factors that contributed to the crash.
+In either case, your car accident lawyer will conduct an investigation, often calling upon accident reconstructionists and traffic safety experts to determine the factors that contributed to the crash.

 Car accidents on Rhode Island highways may be caused by various types of negligence.
 They may often be attributed to other drivers engaging in dangerous behaviors, such as drunk or impaired driving, distracted driving, speeding or aggressive driving, or some combination of these.
 Or, the primary or contributing cause may be a hazardous condition on the road.